 Pirastro - Permanent.
 A high quality string for viola and cello with a clear, powerful sound.
 The Permanent cello A is especially good to match with gut strings.

 Pirastro - Flexocor A high quality string for viola, cello and bass with a warm sound.
 This A is also good to match with gut strings.
 The Flexocor bass strings are popular with classical players.

 Pirastro - Flexocor/Permanent These new steel core strings for violin are somewhat similar to the Helicore strings, but with a darker, warmer sound.

-Pirastro - Piranito Our recommendation for those looking for an inexpensive string for student instruments.
+Pirastro - Piranito.
+Our recommendation for those looking for an inexpensive string for student instruments, such as rentals.

 D'Addario - Helicore This string has become very popular.
 It has a warm sound, unusual for a steel core string.
 Cellists and violists especially like the G and C strings.
 Violinists who play electric instruments have taken to these strings, and there is a new 5-string set available packaged with a low C. The Helicore bass strings are getting good reviews.
 They are available in Orchestra, Pizzicato and Hybrid.
 The Hybrid is for players who want both a good bowing response and a good pizzicato response.
 The Pizzicato is for the player who plays primarily or solely without a bow.
 The Orchestra version is for players who primarily bow.

 D'Addario - Kaplan Solutions The violin E string is a wound E designed for violins that tend to "whistle" when you go quickly from the A to the open E. It seems to be a good all-purpose E string with a warm tone.
 The viola A is a good choice if you find the Larsen A or Jargar A too bright or shrill.
 The cello A & D are also a good choice if you want a warmer sound.